ros2/demos/lifecycle/README.rst

    [lc_client] Transition 1 successfully triggered.
    [lc_client] Node lc_talker has current state inactive.

-makes the lifecycle talker change its state to inactive.
+Makes the lifecycle talker change its state to inactive.
 Inactive means that all publishers and timers are created and configured.
 However, the node is still not active.
 Therefore no messages are getting published.